sydneymwong/sydneymwong.github.io/_posts/2018-10-30-vegan-morocco.md

             title="Entrance"
             caption="Entrance" %}

-**Zeitoun Cafe** - Serves meat but has vegan options, 107 de la Place Jemaa el-Fna, Medina.
+**Zeitoun Cafe** - Serves meat but has vegan options, 107 de la Place Jemaa el-Fna, Medina.<br/>
 We came here by invitation from our contact at the US embassy so I was not expecting this restaurant to have vegan options.
 Surprisingly, they had multiple vegan options and the menu (which was in French and English) clearly labeled items that were vegan!
 Their menu is also on their website.
 Our table shared the vegan Moroccan salads and I had the vegetable couscous.
 They also had vegetable tagine.
 This restaurant is in the center of the busy market and has a nice view if you sit upstairs outside.
 It did seem like every table had tourists or foreigners.
-But the food was great and was expensive by Moroccan standards, but not too expensive.
+But the food was great and was expensive by Moroccan standards, but not too expensive.<br/>
 [Website](https://www.zeitouncafe.com/en/) [HappyCow](https://www.happycow.net/reviews/zeitoun-cafe-marrakech-88282)
 {% include image.html
             img="assets/vegan_morocco/Zeitoun_Cafe_1.JPG"